 The easiest thing to decide on with the pattern is if you want a tile or no-tile look.
 Tile is a decorative design boarding the edge of your liner and is seen above the waterline on a swimming pool.

 Keep the surrounding area of your pool in mind when choosing this.
 You want to choose a pattern or tile that compliments your patio.
 If you’re seeking sleek and simple it’s best to go with a no-tile pattern.
 Tile borders can be removed from almost any liner pattern so even if you find something you love with a tile, you can most likely get the underneath pattern solo.

-Here’s a quote from our Royal Swimming Pool’s blog that says it best:
+Here’s a quote from my Royal Swimming Pool’s blog that says it best: